jmdict-kindle/jmdict-kindle/README.md

 # This is due to size constraints.
 ONLY_CHECKED_SENTENCES ?= FALSE

-# If true adds pronunciations indication
+# If true adds pronunciations to entries.
+The combined dictionary ignores this flag due to size constraints
 PRONUNCIATIONS ?= TRUE

+# If true adds additional information to entries.
+The combined dictionary ignores this flag due to size constraints
+ADDITIONAL_INFO ?= TRUE
 ```

 Build with make to create all 3 dictionaries: